-Managing the life cycle mismatch problem associated with electronic parts requires that during design, engineers be cognizant of which parts will be available and which parts may be obsolete during a product's life.
-Avionics and military systems may encounter obsolescence problems before being fielded and nearly always experience obsolescence problems during field life, [2].
-These problems are exacerbated by manufacturing that may take place over long periods of time, and the high cost of system qualification and certification that make design refreshes using newer parts an expensive undertaking.
+Managing the life cycle mismatch problem requires that during design, engineers be cognizant of which parts will be available and which parts may be obsolete during a product's life.
+Avionics and military systems may encounter obsolescence problems before being fielded and nearly always experience obsolescence problems during field life These problems are exacerbated by [3]. manufacturing that may take place over long periods of time, the need to support the system for a long period of time (i.e., providing spares), and the high cost of system qualification and certification that make design refreshes using newer parts an expensive undertaking.
+However, obsolescence problems are not the sole domain of avionics and military systems.
+Consumer products, such as pagers, naturally divide into two groups -1) cutting edge (the latest technology and features), and 2) workhorse, minimal feature set products (such as the pagers used to tell restaurant patrons that their table is ready).
+While the first set is unlikely to encounter obsolescence problems, the second set does.
+Because original equipment often manufacturers require long lifetimes out of workhorse products, critical parts often become obsolete before the last product is manufactured.

 If a product requires a long application life, then a parts obsolescence management strategy may be required.
-Many obsolescence mitigation approaches have been proposed and are being used.
-These approaches include, [3]: lifetime or last time buys (buying and storing enough parts to meet the system's forecasted lifetime requirements or requirements until a redesign is possible), part substitution (using a different part with identical or similar form fit and function), and redesign (upgrading the system to make use of newer parts).
-Several other mitigation approaches are also practical in some situations: aftermarket sources (third parties that continue to provide the part after it's original manufacturer obsoletes it), emulation (using parts with identical form fit and function that are fabricated using newer technologies), reclaim (parts salvaged from other products), and uprating (a part beyond the manufacturer's specifications, usually at a higher temperature, [4]).
+Manv obsolescence mitigation approaches have been proposed and are being used.
+These approaches include [4]: lifetime or last time buys (buying and storing enough parts to meet the system's forecasted lifetime requirements or requirements until a redesign is possible), part substitution (using a different part with identical or similar form fit and function), and redesign (upgrading the system to make use of newer parts).
+Several other mitigation approaches are also practical in some situations: aftermarket sources (third parties that continue to provide the part after it's original manufacturer obsoletes it), emulation (using parts with identical form fit and function that are fabricated using newer technologies), reclaim (parts salvaged from other products), and uprating (a part beyond the manufacturer's specifications, usually at a higher temperature, [5]).

-We define redesign (or design refresh) as a change in a system's hardware that requires some non-negligible non-recurring re-engineering cost.
-Design refresh is an obsolescence mitigation approach where, in addition to changes that improve performance, functionality and/or reliability, obsolete parts are designed out of the system in favor of newer, non-obsolete parts.
-Nearly all long field life systems are redesigned one or more times during their lives.
-Unfortunately, design refresh potentially has large non-recurring costs, and may require the system to be re-qualified, which is costly.
+Redesign (or design refresh) is the ultimate obsolescence mitigation approach where obsolete parts are designed out of the system in favor of newer, non-obsolete parts.
+Nearly all long field life systems are redesigned one or more times in their lives.
+Unfortunately, design refresh potentially has large non-recurring costs, and it may require the system to be re-qualified, which is costly.
 Therefore, design refreshes are not a practical solution every time a part becomes obsolete and must be prudently planned.